placebeyondtheclouds/gpu-home-server/README.md

 ### common setup for all LXCs

-- download Debian-12 template and create unprivileged LXC with Debian 12
+- download Debian-12 template and create unprivileged LXC with Debian 12.

+  - Options -> Features -> keyctl=1,nesting=1 (this is [required](https://pve.proxmox.com/wiki/Linux_Container) for running docker in LXC)

 - add GPU to the config, run `ls -al /dev/nv* | grep -v nvme` edit `nano /etc/pve/lxc/100.conf` according to the output: